stripe/stripe-go/README.md

 #### Parameters

-To pass undocumented parameters to Stripe using stripe-go you need to use the `putExtraParam()` method, as shown below:
+To pass undocumented parameters to Stripe using stripe-go you need to use the `AddExtra()` method, as shown below:

 ```go